openturns/openturns/python/doc/usecases/use_case_fireSatellite.rst

 * Sankararaman, S., Mahadevan, S. (2012).
 Likelihood-based approach to multidisciplinary analysis under uncertainty.
 Journal of Mechanical Design, 134(3):031008

+* Zaman, K. (2012).
+Modeling and management of epistemic uncetainty for multidisciplinary system analysis and design, PhD thesis, Vanderbilt University, USA

 Load the use case